OYanez85/Flint_Education/README.md

 ### Day 3 – Raspberry Pi
 - Introduction to Linux and Raspberry Pi
 - CLI basics and system interaction
+- Creation of a website vid Linux CLI

 ### Day 4 – How the Internet Works
 - Understanding how the Internet works behind the browser